janwilmake/offline-app/README.md

 - ✅ **TypeScript support** with proper types

 Deploy this to Cloudflare Workers and visit the site.
 After the first load, it will work completely offline, just like X.com!

+After this I also made this into a simplified library that just makes your worker offline-capable: https://github.com/janwilmake/make-offline